 A Lot Had to Happen to Get Us Here

 The Westport Police Tesla Model 3 police cruiser is in its third week of service as of this writing.
 It has become an international sensation and the introductory splash doesn’t show signs of abating any time soon.
 The Westport Police Department is still fielding inquiries.
 The car will be exhibited at the New York International Auto Show from April 10 – 19.
 It will be seen at the Westport Maker Faire and there will be an open house and press event in April.
-(Update – March 11: The NY International Auto Show has been postponed until August.
+(Update: The NY International Auto Show has been canceled for 2020.
 Maker Faire is canceled.
 The status of the open house is TBD.
 This is due to taking precautions regarding COVID-19.)

 This post takes a look back on some of the hurdles and questions that had to be faced in order to get to this point, some of which could have scuttled the project.